AlbertSu123/website/content/posts/8-Address Translation.md

 Page tables, Segmentations, etc. all require multiple extra memory references before reaching the physical memory location.
 This greatly increases the overhead per instruction.

 Thus, we can use a cache to improve performance.
-A cache stores certain data to increase the speed of future requests, usually by taking advantage of temporal locality of spatial locality.
+A cache stores certain data to increase the speed of future requests, usually by taking advantage of temporal locality or spatial locality.

 ## Translation Lookaside Buffer (TLB)